-A must see beach is Chatham!
-Not only is it super clean, there’s free parking, a light house, good shells for digging, lots of sand bars, but there’s tons of seals and a pretty cool house made from driftwood, too!
+A must-see beach is Chatham!
+Not only is it super clean, there’s free parking, a lighthouse, good shells for digging, lots of sand bars, but there are tons of seals and a pretty cool house made from driftwood, too!

 The girls did NOT want to stop playing house!